unicornrainbow/dotfiles/README.md

     git submodule update --init --recursive
     ./install.sh

-## Dependencies
-There are many.
-And most of them can be installed with [babushka](http://babushka.me/) + my [deps](https://github.com/myfreeweb/babushka-deps).
-Hey, it even installs the dotfiles themselves.

-But are you really going to use all my dotfiles?
-No. You're not me.
-You should steal the good parts instead :-)

 ## The good parts
 - git&hg alias system, one letter == one thing, like vi commands, but the object comes before the verb, which makes more sense for version control
 - [Tarsnap](http://www.tarsnap.com/)-based backup script `bin/backup` and backup deletion script `bin/rmbackups`